 Under the Governance, Safety and Sustainability charter, the Committee is to consist of at least three members, all of whom are non-executive directors, and the Chair should be an independent director who is not the Chair of the Board.
 The current members of the Committee are Messrs.
-McDonnell (Chair), Engström, and Schulz, and all are independent directors.
+McDonnell (Chair) and Schulz, and both are independent directors.
+Mr. Engström served on the Governance, Safety and Sustainability Committee for a portion of 2022.
+The Governance, Safety and Sustainability currently has a vacancy that will be filled appropriately.